December 6, 2024

 Many consumers have been concerned by the fact that while their nominal earnings were rising, inflation was eroding their purchasing power and, as a result, wages in real terms declined for roughly two years.
-They have begun to rise slowly in recent months, but the level of consumer real income remains roughly where it was prior to the recession and far below the level it would have been in the absence of the recession,
+They have begun to rise slowly in recent months.
+The level of consumer real income is now higher than it was prior to the recession, but remains below the level it would have been in the absence of the recession,

 In addition, many consumer prices have risen sharply since the recession.
 The Fed promised that the increase in prices would prove to be “temporary”.
 That has not been the case.
 This is particularly problematic because so many of those price gains are on necessary commodities like food, shelter, and transportation which hit lower income families the hardest.

-Real consumer spending has risen 2.9% in the past year.
-But with real disposable income rising at a 3.1% pace consumer spending can be sustained at its current pace forever.
+Real consumer spending has risen 3.0% in the past year.
+But with real disposable income rising at a 2.7% pace consumer spending could slow slightly in the coming year.

 The slower growth rate for inflation should allow the Fed to continue to ease.
-We expect the funds rate to fall from 4.8% currently to 4.3% by the end of the year and continue falling to 3.3% in 2025..
+We expect the funds rate to fall from 4.8% currently to 3.8% by the end of 2025..

 Both the University of Michigan’s consumer sentiment index and the Conference Board’s measure of consumer confidence both show a moderate rebound in the past couple of months.
 The two series can diverge from one month to the next, but the trends are similar.